devWRM/frontend-wordsmith/README.md

 ### How to run Wordsmith

+* You must have Ruby, Rails, and React installed
 * Fork and clone the front end and back end

     https://github.com/devWRM/frontend-wordsmith
     https://github.com/devWRM/backend-wordsmith

 * cd into the back end directory and run: rails s
 * cd into the front end directory and run: npm start Then enter y (yes run it on a different port)